The Ultimate Push Day Workout Guide + 7 Best Exercises

 One of the big three compound lift, this variation of the bench press allows you to lift a heavier weight, making it a great choice for using progressive overload to build strength and mass in your chest muscles.

 To do a barbell bench press, set up a weight bench with the barbell on top of it.
 Then, lie down on the bench so that your back is flat and your feet are firmly planted on the ground.
 Pick up the barbell and hold it just above your chest with your arms extended straight, using a grip that is slightly wider than shoulder-width apart.
-Then, slowly lower the weight down until it almost touches your chest, and then push back up to starting position.
-Repeat this movement 10-15 times.
+Retract your shoulder blades and then, slowly lower the weight down until it almost touches your lower chest, around your nipples, and then push back up to starting position.
+You want to get a full range of motion and maintain good form, which is why recording your reps and weight lifted is a good idea.
+Repeat this movement 10-15 times, incorporating other exercises such as the overhead press, to create a well-rounded push day workout.

 Dumbbell Shoulder Press

-This exercise targets the shoulders and helps build strength in that area, hitting the triceps as a secondary muscle.
+This exercise targets the shoulder muscles and helps build strength in that area, hitting the triceps as a secondary muscle.

 To do a shoulder press, hold a dumbbell in each hand and stand with your feet shoulder-width apart.
 Then, slowly lift both weights up to your shoulders, keeping your arms bent at a 90-degree angle.
 Hold for 1-2 seconds, then lower back down.
 Repeat 10-15 times.